Code-Freaks/blog-data/git/part_1.md

 # Git tutorial part-1

 Git is a version control system.
-There are so much stuff that goes with the previous statement, but in this tutorial I will walk you how you can use it practically.
+There are so much stuff that goes with the previous statement, but in this tutorial I will walk though using it practically.

-This Tutorial assumes that you have a github account. if not signup it [here](https://github.com/join?source=code-freaks.github.io) it's free.<br>
+This Tutorial assumes that you have a github account. if not you can signup [here](https://github.com/join?source=code-freaks.github.io).
+It's free.<br>
-[The toturial will also witk with other git enabled repositories link BitBucket, GitLab etc ...]
+[The toturial will also work with other git enabled repositories link BitBucket, GitLab etc ...]

 ### Download git
-You can download git from [here](https://git-scm.com/), or you can use your package manager to install git.
+You can download git from [here](https://git-scm.com/), or you can use your package manager to install git.<br>
 [We will be using git CLI(command line interface) not GUI ]

 for Mac